 Who Can Apply

-- NP licensure in California.
+- Current unencumbered APRN licensure in California.
 Nursing license must be recognized as valid for practice within the state of California during the complete course of study.

-- Official transcripts from all post-secondary institutions, including any programs in which you are currently enrolled
+- Official transcripts from all post-secondary institutions, including any programs in which you are currently enrolled.
+Review our detailed guidance on official transcripts.

 - Goal statement